 - Leadership roles in the health professions, in response to the growing need for personnel trained in cross-cultural perspectives, methods, and skills

-All of our graduates have gone on to doctoral-level training or to jobs directly related to their training.
+All of our graduates have either gone on to doctoral-level training or to jobs directly related to their training.
 Some, for example, have been accepted to medical anthropology doctoral programs and medical schools.
 The others have found jobs in research project management, clinical research coordination, and healthcare consulting both in the United States and internationally,

 The core curriculum for the proposed program incorporates state-of-the art, advanced training in: